-As much as I love the coffee shops here in Seattle, sometimes I just want to meet up with friends and family at home.
-I still want the coffee though.
-Compared to wine or other luxury items, high-quality coffee made at home is quite inexpensive.
-For your coffee party, you will need to pick the ideal coffee and brewing method.
+As much as I love the coffee shops in Seattle, sometimes I want to meet up with friends and family at home.
+I still want the coffee, though.
+Compared to wine or other luxury items, high-quality home coffee is inexpensive.
+You will need to pick the ideal coffee and brewing method for your coffee party.

 What is the ideal coffee?
-If you know your guests well, you’ll know if they prefer lighter or darker roasts.
+Knowing your guests well lets you know if they prefer lighter or darker roasts.
 You may even know if they prefer African to South American coffees.
-However, if you don’t know the tastes of your guests, I would recommend going with Sumatra.
-I learned in Starbucks Coffee College that it is their best selling bean.
-Sumatra has a bold smooth flavor and it pairs extremely well with food.
+However, if you don’t know your guests’ tastes, I would recommend going with Sumatra.
+I learned in Starbucks Coffee College that it is their best-selling bean.
+Sumatra has a bold, smooth flavor, and it pairs extremely well with food.
 You should also have a decaf blend option for your guests.

 What about espresso?
 If you plan on making lattes and Americanos, then most blends from good roasters will work.
 I home roast coffee and have developed many blends that work well as straight shots and inside lattes.
-I tend to avoid the fruity, high-note espressos when entertaining guests.
+When entertaining guests, I tend to avoid the fruity, high-note espressos.

 Picking a Coffee Brewing Method